kirylvolkau/storm-tech-test-netcore/SOLUTION.md

 ## Task 6
 Nice extension to make!
 I would also propose limiting users to edit only lists they have ownership of - now they are able to also edit lists they are not owners of.

+## Task 7
+For me this task was also mostly about the frontend - unfortunately, I had some time figuring out how to select elements and pass them on in the location string.